The-AVR/AVR-2022/content/en/diving-deeper/architecture/_index.md

 [Source Code](https://github.com/bellflight/AVR-2022/tree/main/VMC/vio)

-The Visual Inertial Orientation (VIO) module is responsible for capturing data from the steroscopic tracking camera, and converting it into global-ish coordinates.
+The Visual Inertial Orientation (VIO) module is responsible for capturing data from the stereoscopic tracking camera, and converting it into global-ish coordinates.

 This module considers wherever it is started as "0,0,0" and thus the drone's movements